gjwilson20/battle/README-BATTLE.md

 ## Features

+The image below shows how the game starts with an empty grid for the computer and the ship hidded.
+The player gets to choose a column and a row to take their turn
 ![BS - Start](https://github.com/user-attachments/assets/266b5431-3d0e-48db-bd1e-a2e994080feb)

+The image below shows that the previous guess is marked on the board and that the turns have increased by one.
 ![BS - second guess](https://github.com/user-attachments/assets/1783f6be-b7d2-4d39-9260-e263ff96b88a)

+The image below shows that the player has placed a guess they have previously taken and ann error message has been returned advising them to try again.
 ![BS - guessed previous guess](https://github.com/user-attachments/assets/257807c1-a0d7-4fe9-84ed-555f2394275b)

+The image below shows that guesses which are not integers e.g. letters, or guesses which are off the grid are invalid and to try another guess.
+The amount of turns the player has still remains until a valid guess is made.
 ![BS - invalid guesses](https://github.com/user-attachments/assets/69fa9542-baf2-44f0-8eef-e3fa39bc89eb)

+The image below shows the message which is displayed when a valid hit is made and that the ship is marked by an X to show it was hit.
 ![BS - correct hit](https://github.com/user-attachments/assets/16256b48-b892-4b4d-8b30-8b50b13e5c65)

+The image below shows what happens if the player runs out of turns.
+A message is displayed to notify them and the ship is finally displayed on the grid with an S and the co-ordinates are also provided.
 ![BS - End of game](https://github.com/user-attachments/assets/1fac3e97-2be8-4d4c-8eb5-93d793287987)